By Dr. James McCaffery, PhD, Senior Advisor, Training Resources Group and CapacityPlus

 - Creating Supportive Environments for the Social Service Workforce

 - Professionalizing the Social Service Workforce - the Role of Licensing

 - Supporting the Social Service Workforce: Attracting and Retaining Workers in Underserved Areas

 I encourage you to go on the website and look around, and I think you will find it a rich resource.
 And our hope is that you will share your documents or insights about your own initiatives in this area so that others might profit as result of your work.
-You can send documents to firstname.lastname@example.org with a short description and we will help you to disseminate them.
+You email documents to us with a short description and we will help you to disseminate them.